columbiadsl/TheaterStateMachine/ReadMe.md

 On your local network you will need to run the ProxyServer.
 This sends show events to the API, and receives commands from the state machine.
 You will also need your own server to process these commands and dispatch them to the various subsystems running your show (e.g. QLab for lighting or sound, IoT devices, etc.)

 # Architecture

+More details can be found in the "Core Functionality of the State Machine" document in this repo.

 ### Data Flow